-Please look for pipeline markers, consult with your local planning and zoning department and use any other tools available to identify pipelines on the property during the planning process.
+Please look for pipeline markers, consult with your local planning and zoning department and use any other tools available to identify pipelines in the vicinity of the property during the planning process.

 For more information on developing properties near pipelines, please visit the Pipelines and Informed Planning Alliance's (PIPA) webpage at phmsa.dot.gov.